Atorizil/ASL-SOTTR/README.md

 I have categorized the sub-areas in the respective area (such as Cozumel) so hopefully it is easier to understand.
 You can always just play around with the options to see which splits you would like to use or just not even use the autosplitting and just use manual splitting.

+I have also added **tooltips** so you get some information on where each split will split

 ### Double Split Prevention
 I recommend you check this option because this prevents accidental splitting if you go back to an area that has already been split.
 For Example: in Any% Glitched after San Juan it will split for Paititi even though you have already been there.